Long Tail Keywords: How to Find & Use Them for SEO

 Search Console is the perfect tool for this.
 In the Search results tab, you can find your clicks, impressions, CTR, and average position for many of the queries that have caused your site to show up in Google search results.

-If your site is built with WordPress, you can actually access your Search Console keyword data right inside your WordPress dashboard with MonsterInsights!
+If your site is built with WordPress, you can skip logging into multiple tools and access your Search Console keyword data directly inside your WordPress dashboard with MonsterInsights.

 Get started with MonsterInsights now!